lazypower/dasroot-blog/content/2015-02-03-FOSDEM15-and-CFGMGMTCAMP-Retrospective.md

 Title: FCM2, FOSDEM15, and CFGMGMTCAMP Retrospective
 Date: 2015-02-03 03:44
-Tags: conference, devops, retrospective
+Tags: conference, devops, retrospective, planet
 Slug: fcm2-fosdem15-and-cfgmgmtcamp-retrospective
 Category: devops
-Status: draft
+Status: published
-Image: /images/2015/feb/fosdem-dash.png
+Image: /images/2015/feb/lp-fosdem.jpeg

 The first trip in 2015 was a huge conference circuit.
 I was given 3 weeks notice that I had to prepare for the largest FLOSS conference in Belgium - FOSDEM.
 This was my first interaction with